jwcomp4/Pewlett-Hackard-Analysis/README.md

 ## Overview

 - This analysis uses PostgreSQL to query a database of Pewlett-Hackard employee data to determine how many positions will soon open due to retirement and what those positions are.
-- Further, the analysis determines what an dhow many employees are eligible for a mentorship program in development that would allow for a smoother transition as employees retire and new employees enter the Pewlett-Hackard community and/or new roles.
+- Further, the analysis determines what and how many employees are eligible for a mentorship program in development that would allow for a smoother transition as employees retire and new employees enter the Pewlett-Hackard community and/or new roles.

 ## Results